 See below for a long list of related articles for further reading about meniscus tears.

 Understanding “what is a meniscus”, enables you to understand how a tear can affect your knee

 If a friend tells you they have a “torn cartilage” they are generally referring to a torn meniscus.
 When the meniscus is not functioning properly, or it is torn, then you may feel pain with turning, pivoting or twisting.
 In addition, you may develop a feeling of instability, or a feeling that the knee wants to give way.
 Unfortunately the meniscus does not possess regenerative capabilities.
-That means that the tissue can wear out, because the body does not possess the ability to heal it (like a cut on your skin).
+That means that the tissue can wear out over time.
+Because the body does not possess the ability to heal a meniscus (like a cut on your skin) these tears rarely heal on their own.
 When a tissue has poor regenerative potential, the likelihood of suffering a degenerative or attritional meniscus tear is very high.
-Simply stated that means that our tissues can simply wear out and tear from the cumulative stress that we have put on our knee throughout our lives.
+Simply stated that means that our meniscus can simply wear out and tear from the cumulative stress that we have put on our knee throughout our lives.

 The meniscus functions as a shock absorber.
 In the picture to the right you can see how weight bearing or walking forces the meniscus to move towards the outside of the knee when pressure is applied.
 This is how the meniscus takes the stress off of the articular cartilage on the end of the bones.

 The image at left reveals a normal meniscus sitting between the femur above and the tibia below.
 The meniscus is a C-shaped structure in your knee that is made of fibro-cartilage.
 It acts as a cushion for the knee when it’s bearing weight.